Marine litter originating from fishing and fisheries, aquaculture and shipping

 Marine litter is also a global problem, as it creates pollution and cause harm to wildlife.
 There are also a number of unanswered questions, such as the long-term consequences microplastics have on us and on marine life.
 What we do know is that the sea is facing immense pressure due to climate change and environmental impact.
 Accordingly, marine plastics are another of the problems that contribute to a critical overall impact on the sea.
 It is therefore crucial that we take action, implement effective measures and coordinate our efforts to clean up and prevent marine litter.

 Theme: fishing and fisheries

-Good waste management in fishing harbours can reduce ocean plastics from fisheries
+Good waste management in fishing harbours can prevent ocean plastics from fisheries

 Measures that both fishermen and researchers believe will solve the problem of fishery waste.

 Stuck in a net of marine litter?

 Fisheries and aquaculture contribute with seafood to a world that needs healthy food.
 On the other hand, the tools they use, such as nets, fish pots, ropes and net cages, are a considerable part of marine litter.
 We are fishing for the good solutions.

 The fight against ghost fishing